Macil/aocd/README.md

 button next to it inside of Visual Studio Code.
 You can run all days' tests with `deno task test`.

+You can debug a script within Visual Studio Code by picking **Run** -> **Start Debugging** in the toolbar while the script is open, or you can debug a script by running `deno run -A --inspect-brk day_1.ts` and then opening `chrome://inspect` in Chrome.

 When you're confident about a solution, you can add the `--submit` (or `-s`) flag to submit the solution and see if it was correct: